coding-circle/charades/README.md

 ## Timer Thoughts

 Simple solution would be to set the start time for a turn as a future moment.
-And then use `setInterval` on client with a countdown 3 sec before turn `startTime` and then counting down to 0 based on the `turnDuration` setting.
+And then use `setInterval` on client with a countdown 3 sec before turn `startTime` and then counting down to 0 based on the `turnDurationSeconds` setting.

 This depends on how in sync device times are but I think for now we can rely on it or at least try it.
 There are obviously more sophisticated methods we can use.